Disruption is Rewarded: Streaming Services Are Changing (And Winning) Everything

 When it came to prestigious Hollywood awards, SVOD channels like Netflix and Amazon had no seat at the table as recently as 2012.
 It wasn’t until 2013 that the Netflix political epic House of Cards was nominated for nine Primetime Emmy Awards, including Best Drama Series.
 In 2014, House of Cards followed that up with more Emmy notices and added some Golden Globe nominations for good measure, including a Golden Globe win for lead actress Robin Wright.
 The Netflix favorite Orange is the New Black started making regular appearances at the award shows that year as well.

 Then the dam broke.
 In 2015, the streaming channels made more gains in nominations and wins, and Amazon’s Transparent won the Golden Globe for Best Musical or Comedy Series.
 In 2016, four out of six nominations in that same category went to Amazon, Netflix, or Hulu shows, with Amazon’s Mozart in the Jungle taking the top prize.
-Last month, Netflix’s The Crown won the Golden Globe for Best Drama Series, another first.
-SVOD titles have steadily gained traction at the Screen Actors Guild Awards as well.
+A year later, Netflix’s The Crown won the Golden Globe for Best Drama Series, another first.

 “Getting awards lends credibility in terms of the business,” said Kevin Stein, a media marketing expert who is a veteran of HBO and CBS and an Adjunct Professor with the MEIM program.
 “They’re making creative choices that are adventurous, and similar to HBO’s model.
 By virtue of that, they’re attracting…filmmakers, screenwriters, and movie stars who generally don’t do television.”